Tanzu Kubernetes Grid supports deploying workload clusters to specific types of GPU-enabled hosts on vSphere 7.0 and later.

 Topology: You can run edge workload clusters in production with a single control plane node and just one or two hosts.
 However, while this uses less CPU, memory, and network bandwidth, you do not have the same resiliency and recovery characteristics of standard production Tanzu Kubernetes Grid clusters.
 For more information, see VMware Tanzu Edge Solution Reference Architecture 1.0.

 Local Registry: To minimize communication delays and maximize resilience, each edge cluster should have its own local Harbor container registry.
 For an overview of this architecture, see Container Registry in Architecture Overview.
-To install a local Harbor registry on the edge device, see the Knowledge Base article Building a Harbor Appliance (OVA) to Bootstrap Thick Edge Clusters and Airgap Environments with Tanzu Kubernetes Grid 1.6 (89416).
+To install a local Harbor registry, see Deploy an Offline Harbor Registry on vSphere.

 Timeouts: In addition, when an edge workload cluster has its management cluster remote in a main datacenter, you may need to adjust certain timeouts to allow the management cluster enough time to connect with the workload cluster machines.
 To adjust these timeouts, see Extending Timeouts for Edge Clusters to Handle Higher Latency below.

-There are three settings you can adjust to give your edge devices additional time to communicate with their control plane:
+There are three settings you can adjust to give your edge clusters additional time to communicate with their control plane:

 MHC_FALSE_STATUS_TIMEOUT: Extend the default